As winter arrives, the roads become more dangerous, putting you, your customers and your taxi at risk.

 If you can see the coin’s outer band upon insertion, you need to get your tyres looked at by a professional immediately.

-Once you’ve ensured your taxi is in optimum nick, don’t forget to take the following safety measures:
+Once you’ve ensured your taxi is in optimum condition, don’t forget to take the following safety measures for your taxi:

 What could be worse than running out of fuel on a freezing winter’s day?
 Before you set out on your shift, make sure your taxi has a full tank of fuel.